rage/cyber-security-base-19/data/module-2/part-2/http.md

 ...data...
 ```

+Unlike in GET, the parameters are not shown in the URL browser (also it doesn't make sense
+to show them as the parameters can be, for example, images).
+Moreover, a modern browser
+will ask you whether to resubmit the form if you try to reload a web page that has been
+retrieved using a POST method: a sign that POST should be considered as something that modifies
+the server data while GET is simply to query the server.

 <text-box variant=emph name="Other request methods">

-Whilst the GET and POST methods are most widely used in the communication
+While the GET and POST methods are most widely used in the communication
 between servers and browsers, other types of requests also exist.
 These include
 requesting the types of options that the server supports, asking to delete a
 resource, etc.